 I love tulips and wanted something VERY simple.
-Infact Mr Thrifty made my bouquet for me and had it delivered to the hotel by his mother.
+Infact Mr Thrifty made my bouquets for me and had it delivered to the hotel by his mother.
 He bought two bunches of pink tulips from Marks and Spencer, removed extra leaves, secured with an elastic band and wrapped beautifully around the elastic band with thick pink ribbon.
 Bridesmaids each carried a single pink tulip.
-Total cost including ribbon - £9.
+Total cost including ribbon – £9.

 tealights as decorations